cyclejs-community/cycle-idb/README.md

 }
 ```

 These listeners will also catch the errors raised by writing operations that affect the result of the query created by that method.
-This means that the stream returned by `store('ponies').get('Twilight Sparkle')` will also receive any error raised when updating the entry with the key `'Twilight Sparkle'`.
+This means that the stream returned by `store('ponies').get('Twilight Sparkle')` will also receive any error raised when updating the entry with the key `'Twilight Sparkle'`, and the streams returned by `store('ponies').getAll()` and `store('ponies').count()` will receive any error raised when updating the `'ponies'` store.